 Stock acquisition rights, which were separately disclosed under JGAAP, are included in capital surplus under IFRSs.
-(Recognition and measurement)

 Under IFRS, changes in the parent's ownership interest in subsidiaries that do not result in a loss of control are accounted for as equity transactions.
 Goodwill recognized in relation to such changes under JGAAP has been reclassified to capital surplus.